Retarded Gravitation Theory: Solutions

 To solve for the spacecraft motion, we need initial data for the system of six ODEs \eqref{ode}, namely the initial position and velocity vectors for the spacecraft.
 Ideally, these should be obtained from direct observation.
-For our purposes, we use the ephemerides provided online by NASA's HORIZONS web interface ({http://ssd.jpl.nasa.gov/horizons.cgi}) which supplies the estimated position and velocity vectors in a geocentric inertial frame using the Earth mean-equator and equinox-of-reference-epoch (J2000.0).
+For our purposes, we use the ephemerides provided online by NASA's HORIZONS web interface (\url{http://ssd.jpl.nasa.gov/horizons.cgi}) which supplies the estimated position and velocity vectors in a geocentric inertial frame using the Earth mean-equator and equinox-of-reference-epoch (J2000.0).
 Ideally we should transform these coordinates to geocentric equatorial inertial coordinates for the epoch-of-date to take into account variations due to the precession of the earth's rotation axis.

 Since the anomalous effect is tiny, to bring out the consequences of a velocity-dependent gravitational force, and to diminish the confounding effects of artefacts of the modelling process, and simplifying assumptions, we also solved for the motion of the spacecraft with the same initial data, but using just the Newtonian force.